Arthi0420/Taskify/README.md

 **Taskify 📝**

 Taskify is a simple and efficient task management application designed to help users organize their tasks seamlessly.
 Built with React (Vite) for a fast and responsive frontend, it ensures a smooth user experience.
 The backend, powered by Node.js and Express.js, manages task storage and API requests efficiently.
 MongoDB is used as the database for storing tasks.
 The frontend is styled using Tailwind CSS, ensuring a modern and clean UI.
-Firebase Authentication (if implemented) enables secure user login and access control.
+Firebase Authentication enables secure user login and access control.
 The project is deployed with Vercel (Frontend) and Render (Backend) for scalability.
 Users can add, view, and manage tasks effortlessly.
 Future enhancements include task completion status, editing, and cloud storage.
 Taskify simplifies productivity with an intuitive and responsive design.

 **🚀 Features**